jsmith/school/bio1001/midterm2.md

 It is a *semiconservative* process as each new double helix consists of one new and one old strand.
 It is also a fact process (50-500 nucleotides / second) and an accurate process (1 mistake / 10 billion nucleotides).
 The whole process required more than ten different proteins.

+### Separation
+The replication process begins with the seperation of the DNA strands.
+The site of seperation is an AT rich sequence at the site of replication.
+The origin is a specific sequence of nucleotides.

+*Helicase* unwinds these strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA and help hold the DNA strands apart during replication.
+While unwinding, the strands also become very twisted.
+Another protein called *topoismomerase* breaks, untwists and rejoins the strands ahead of the DNA helicase.

 ### Primers
-The replication process begins with a predetermined sequence of nucleotides.
-It is a AT rich sequence at the site of replication. *Primers* are RNA sequences which bind to the specific sequence.
+After the seperation of the strands, an RNA primer needs to be attached to start the replication process. *Primers* are RNA sequences which bind to the specific sequence.
 These primers provide the initial 3' OH and are constructed by *primase*.
 Within eukaryotic cells, replication begins at several site simultaneously.

-### Separation
-After the primers are attached, *helicase* begins to unwind the strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA and help hold the DNA strands apart during replication.
-While unwinding, the strands also become very twisted.
-Another protein called *topoismomerase* breaks, untwists and rejoins the strands ahead of the DNA helicase.

 ## Synthesis
 After separation begins, *DNA polymerase III* catalyze the dehydration reactions necessary for the addition of nucleotides to make the new strands of DNA.
 This reaction also requires a 3' OH group.